 Not all analytics are positive.
 In fact, when you first start measuring your inbound marketing strategy, you may see more negatives than positives.
 However, you have to bite the bullet and address the analytics, positive or negative.

 One of the most dreaded analytics is bounce rate.
 A high bounce rate indicates that visitors reach your website and then immediately leave without clicking any links or interacting in any way on your website.

-It’s important to create a balance of inbound tactics that works for your business.
-When you learn how to measuring inbound marketing successfully, you can truly start to analyze your marketing strategy.
+It’s important to create a balance of inbound tactics that work for your business.
+When you learn how to measure inbound marketing successfully, you can truly start to analyze your marketing strategy.